-You may have noticed our series of recent propane-related posts.
-If you missed them, you may be interested in visiting them ahead of… well, you know.
+You may have seen our series of propane-related posts.
+If you missed them, you may be interested in checking them out before continuing reading:

 You may also want to go back and take a look at these two posts: